BHoM/Python_Toolkit/Python_Engine/Python/README.md

 ### Creating the Python code structure

 All Python code within BHoM should be placed within the hosting toolkit, inside its `*_Engine` folder.
-Within this folder, the following directory structure should be created (files have been included here within `./example_toolkit` and `./tests` also, though these are purely indicative):
+Within this folder, the following directory structure should be created (files have been included here within `./example_toolkit`, though these are purely indicative and struictures can vary based on toolkit need):

 ```
 .